Our Lead dietitian Amy is hopping on the blog today to talk about five common myths she hears all the time when it comes to women’s health.

-It always makes me sad when women tell me they’re on a super low calorie diet, or that their doctor told them to eat 800 calories a day to lose weight.
-While the amount of calories you eat do matter to some extent, they are not the only factor that is important for weight loss.
+It always makes me sad when women tell me they’re on a super low-calorie diet, or that their doctor told them to eat 800 calories a day to lose weight.
+While the number of calories you eat does matter to some extent, they are not the only factor that is important for weight loss.
 Often, by over-restricting calories, you actually put your body in a stressed state.
 On top of that, your body enters scarcity mode, unsure of when it may get fed again.
 Because of this, it’ll hold onto excess fat and work to be more efficient with the calories you give it, meaning metabolism and fat burn slow down.

-I’ve seen time and time again that when people stop strictly reducing calories and instead focus on the quality of the food they’re consuming (focusing on veggies, high-quality proteins and healthy fats), they see results after having “plateaued” for months.
-Plus, it’s a lot more fun to get to eat more food, not less!
+I’ve seen time and time again that when people stop strictly reducing calories and instead focus on the quality of the food they’re consuming (focusing on veggies, high-quality proteins, and healthy fats), they see results after having “plateaued” for months.
+Plus, it creates a headspace of nourishment and abundance, rather than restriction, which is absolutely essential when it comes to creating a healthy relationship with food and your body!
 And in the end, a sustainable solution (aka not an 800 calorie crash diet) is what will help you maintain your results in the long-term.
 Here at Snap, we’re fans of lifestyle changes over diet dogma.

-Bare with me.
-I think that women give their power away far too often.
-Yes, your doctor’s input is important.
-Yes, some influencers are super knowledgable.
-But you (and only you!) know what works best for your body.
+Don’t get me wrong, there are some amazing health experts on social media and TikTok.
+But unfortunately, the more radical and shocking videos tend to get the most views, especially on TikTok.
 It’s time we start listening to our own bodies, rather than wanting someone else to always give us the answer.
-This applies to advice you may receive from your doctor, well-meaning friends, celebrities or social media influencers.
+This applies to advice you may receive from your doctor, well-meaning friends, celebrities, or social media influencers.
 This is true for everything from the medications and supplements you take to the best diet for your needs.